Paonia

 Also in Hotchkiss is Big B’s Delicious Orchards, a working farm and organic orchard.
 This is a popular cafe and store along with u-pick orchards.
 They also feature live music on Friday and Saturday night from May through September.
 Camping is available as well.

 Also in Hotchkiss is Mesa Winds Farm & Winery.
 They have a 36 acre farm where they grow grapes, peaches and apples.
 Their “gently sloped, south- facing vineyards with clay loam and limestone gravel, similar to soils of Burgundy, create a vineyard site optimal for growing varieties such as Pinot Noir, Pinot Meunier, and Pinot Gris.”
 There is also a farm-t0-table restaurant which has a menu of small plates using organic produce.
-It is open for dinner and Sunday brunch.
+It is open for lunch, dinner and Sunday brunch.

 Make sure to check out the West Elks Wine Trail for a listing and map of all area wineries, tasting rooms and special events.